AnselmC/le-gpt.el/README.md

 - `le-gpt-max-total-context-size`: Maximum total size of all context files combined (default: 10MB)
 - `le-gpt-file-preview-lines`: For large files, show only the first N lines (0 = show all, default: 1000)

-These settings help prevent memory issues and long loading times when working with large codebases.
-The system also includes intelligent caching to avoid re-processing unchanged files.

 ## Usage